 And then to produce home bake bread flour one must have a grinder; or access to a local miller who does not separate the three streams that constitute a whole-grain.

-The bran is where the fibre and many phytochemicals, for example the lignans[5] are found; and some of the amino acids.
-The germ contains the rest of the protein, nutritious oils and the all-important vitamin E. The endosperm is the starch that in the context of 100pc wholemeal will supply energy to your body but not spike your blood glucose.
+The germ and bran contain some of the protein, most of the nutritious oils and the all-important vitamin E. The endosperm is the starch that in the context of 100pc wholemeal will supply energy to your body but not spike your blood glucose.

 A massive thanks must go to Andrew Whitley; his tireless determination to bring real bread back to the masses has been profoundly important for our own personal well-being but I think it true to say literally millions of others too.